-The essential companion to this mood enhancing lunch?
+The essential companion to this mood-enhancing lunch?
 Bread, glorious bread.
 Oh and maybe some beautiful flowers for your table.
-What could be better on a cold, wet, wintery day that pottering around the kitchen, kneading bread dough, the oven preheating, warming the kitchen up and making it all toasty, the promise of sweet bread odors to permeate the air.
-This time around I made oak smoked oat bread.
+What could be better on a cold, wet, wintery day that pottering around the kitchen, kneading bread dough, the oven preheating, warming the kitchen up and making it all toasty, the promise of sweet bread odours to permeate the air.
+This time around I made oak-smoked oat bread.

 Yes, you read that right – oak smoked flour.

 It’s a lovely dusky brown flour studded with nuggets goodness such as malt flakes, with such a delightful smoky aroma.
 The flour comes from Bacheldre Watermill and the flour obtains its smokiness from the malted wheat flakes getting cold smoked over locally sourced oak chippings for 18 hours in the smokehouse.

 Matt Scott, co-owner and founder of Bacheldre Watermill, comments, “The oak chippings infuse the specially malted wheat flakes with a delicious smokiness, the flavours work well.
 The slow cold smoking process infuses a sweet wood-smoked aroma and taste that is reminiscent of bread being baked in a wood-fired oven.”

 Matt has hit the nail on the head.
 A perfect crumb with a hint of smokiness which is not overly powerful, perfect plain with butter or good for a sandwich, toasted dripping with butter would be heaven itself.

 Allowing the dough to rise three or maybe even four times is something you will not see in many bread baking methods but it does help yield a better texture, giving a bread slightly closer in the crumb, and a more flavoursome loaf in a wholesome yeasty kind of way.

 The addition of oatmeal did make the loaf slightly more cakey in texture than an all wheat bread but that is no bad thing at all.